feross/funding/README.md

 This experiment is currently running on a few open source projects that [Feross](https://github.com/feross) maintains:

 - [`standard`](https://standardjs.com)

+### UPDATE: The experiment is over – Feross posted [a recap](https://feross.org/funding-experiment-recap/) on his blog

 ## Who is Feross?